WHAT'S IN THE CAMERA BAG?

 GITZO tripod GT2931 Basalt

 My first “real” tripod that I used for almost everything for many years.
 It was a little too short for wildlife photography with a gimbal head attached.
-After getting a second tripod I modified this one by removing the center column.
+After finding another solution for my wildlife photography I modified this one by removing the center column.
 It is now still high enough for landscape photography or any indoor shooting, and light enough to take it on a hike into the mountains.

 Nikon Speedlight SB-800